rishabh-bector/wgsl-rs/README.md

 };
 ```

+#### The `wgsl-rs` Experience
-To make this a better experience, `wgsl-rs` can eliminate all redefinition by generating vertex attribute structs, uniform structs, and vertex buffer layouts from your shader code.

-Generating structs for uniforms and vertex inputs is as simple as decorating your shader code with macros.
-We can do so for the object uniforms in`object.rsl`:
+To improve this, `wgsl-rs` can eliminate _all_ structure redefinition by generating vertex attribute structs, uniform structs, and vertex buffer layouts in Rust, directly from your shader code, at compile time.
+Generating structs for uniforms and vertex inputs is as simple as decorating their shader definitions with the `#[uniform]` or `#[vertex]` macros.

+In `object.rsl` from the original example:
 ```rust
 #[uniform]
 pub struct ObjectUniforms {